-The practice carried out patient satisfaction surveys on an on-going basis.
+The practice carried out patient satisfaction surveys on a year basis.
 Results were analysed to identify themes and trends.
 We reviewed the results of recently completed forms and they were very positive and also outlined any areas of improvements for the practice to consider.

 Staff we spoke with confirmed their views were sought about practice developments through the staff meetings.
-They also said that the principal dentist was approachable and they could go to them if they had suggestions for improvement to the service.
+They also said that the principal dentist and practice managers was approachable and they could go to them if they had suggestions for improvement to the service.